vgheri/matriarch/README.md

-## Main feature
+# Matriarch

-Provide a solution to do horizontal scaling of PostgreSQL DBs by sharding the data between distinct PostgreSQL instances.
+Matriarch goal is to provide a solution to do horizontal scaling on top of PostgreSQL DBs, by sharding the data between several PostgreSQL instances.

+The project is mostly an experiment of mine to understand how such a system could be built.
+The basic sharding mechanisms are based on [Vitess.io](https://vitess.io) and lots of mechanics on how to parse SQL queries are taken from https://github.com/kyleconroy/sqlc OSS project.
+I would have loved to import `sqlc` routines as packages, but unfortunately the code I needed lives inside `internal` packages, which sadly are not free to import by external projects.

+## Status of the project

+Matriarch is very much a work in progress, which will likely never be fully completed.

+## Design considerations

-## Initial design constraints
+### Initial design constraints

 - fixed number of shards: i.e. it is not possible to add/remove shards after initial configuration
 - user must submit a virtual schema so that Matriarch, when receiving a SQL command, knows which shards to target to execute the operation
 - user should never use sequences as column identifiers (serial) but should use UUIDs instead, as sequences do not fit well with a distributed DB

-## Concepts:
+### Concepts:

 - Keyspace = logical database that maps to multiple PGSQL databases, each one owned by a different shard.
 A keyspace appears as a single database from the standpoint of the application
 - Each shard is a PGSQL cluster, composed of a primary and secondaries, owning a portion of the keyspace (really a range of keyspace ID values in the keyspace).
 Each shard contains sharded tables (content scattered amongst shards) and reference tables (same data copied everywhere, read only tables)